verronpro/blog/.junie/guidelines.md

      - `JEKYLL_ENV=production bundle exec jekyll build` (on PowerShell: `$env:JEKYLL_ENV = 'production'; bundle exec jekyll build`).

 - Drafts workflow
-  - Drafts live in `drafts/` (both `.md` and `.adoc` are present).
-These are NOT auto-rendered by default Jekyll.
+  - Drafts live in `_drafts/` (Markdown only).
+These are NOT published, but Jekyll will render them in dev when using `--drafts`.
-  - Options to preview drafts:
+  - Preview drafts locally:
+    - `bundle exec jekyll serve --drafts` (works out of the box with `_drafts/`).
-    - Quick: temporarily move a draft to `_posts/` and give it a valid filename and front matter (see naming below).
+    - Alternatively, temporarily move a draft to `_posts/` and give it a valid filename/front matter.
 Revert before commit if not ready.
-    - Or enable the drafts feature: `bundle exec jekyll serve --drafts`.
-This renders files from `_drafts/` by convention; this repo uses `drafts/`.
-If you want `--drafts` to work without moving files, either:
-      - Rename `drafts/` to `_drafts/` (repo-wide change), or
-      - Add a small rake/script to symlink/copy `drafts` to `_drafts` in local dev only.

 - AsciiDoc support (important)
   - There are several `.adoc` drafts.
 If you want to publish AsciiDoc posts directly, enable `jekyll-asciidoc` (Asciidoctor) in `Gemfile` and `_config.yml`: